-Each summer, a number of undergraduates from Brown work at labs at the MBL or at Brown-MBL field sites.
-In the summer of 2013, 10 undergraduates worked in various capacities in MBL labs or field sites.
+Each summer, a number of undergraduates from Brown University work at labs at the MBL or at Brown-MBL field sites.
+In the summer of 2014, five undergraduates are working in various capacities with MBL research staff.

-Lia Tosiello, Katie Surrey-Bergman, Megan Wheeler and Suzi Spitzer worked with Christopher Neill on a coastal sandplains vegetation management project on Naushon Island.
+Lia Tosiello’15, Katie Surrey-Bergman’14, Megan Wheeler’13 and Suzi Spitzer’13 worked with Christopher Neill on a coastal sandplains vegetation management project on Naushon Island.
 They established vegetation sampling plots and analyzed species diversity in grasslands and shrublands in order to examine the effect of differing intensities of cattle grazing and mowing on vegetation patterns over time.

-Insil Choi, a RISD student, joined Nathan Wilson’s Lab for the summer 2013.
+Insil Choi ’14, a RISD student, joined Nathan Wilson’s Lab for the summer 2013.
 Insil developed scientific illustrations and three-dimensional computer models related to morphological terms associated with fungi for the Encyclopedia of Life and Mushroom Observer.

 In the summer of 2012, nine Brown undergraduates worked in various capacities in MBL labs or field sites.